1974 San Diego Chargers season

 The San Diego Chargers season was the franchise's fifth season in the National Football League (NFL), and its 15th overall.
 The team improved on their 2–11–1 record in 1973 and finished 5–9.
 It was Tommy Prothro's first season as the team's head coach.

 Before the season, the team changed from white helmets and powder blue jerseys—which it had had since its inception in 1960—to royal blue helmets and jerseys.
-Players' uniform numbers were also removed from the helmets.
+Players' uniform numbers were also removed from the helmets, and the face mask color was changed to yellow.
+Previously, every team had gray face masks.
+(Note: In a few rare cases, individual players had changed their face mask color, but it was not done across the team.)
+Chargers equipment manager Sid Brooks and business manager Bob Hood first went to their face mask supplier, Riddell, but they said they could not change the color.
+Brooks and Hood then approached a dentist who was selling face masks under the brand name Dungard, who was able to change the color by using a dental process.
+Some players were still wearing old single- and double-bar masks, which Brooks painted yellow himself.
 The royal blue would remain through 1984, when the helmets and jerseys became a darker shade of blue (navy blue); that blue became even darker in 1988.
 The Chargers switched back permanently to modified white helmets in 2007.